Flink Cookbook¶

 When using Kafka Topic to persist Flink table, it is possible to use the upsert

-change log, and define the primary key(s) to remove duplicate using a CTAS statement:
+change log, and define the primary key(s) to remove duplicate using a CTAS statement like:

 CREATE TABLE orders_deduped (